Prakashverma4586/Delta---SimonSays-Game/README.md

-Simon Say Game project is added to github from local pc
+Simon Say Game project is added to github from local pc.